-Every child occasionally resists the rules and demands placed upon him.
+Every child occasionally resists the rules and demands placed upon them.
 Kids who have attention deficit disorder (ADHD or ADD) tend to resist more than others.
 Oppositional defiance is a prevalent problem among children with ADHD.

 To rein in rebellious, impulsive children without creating a power struggle or driving themselves crazy, parents must be patient, persistent, and creative in responding to resistance.
 ADHD discipline is not for the faint of heart.